What Does It Take To Reach The Top 100? "From The Pros"Dec 22, 2013

 Alison Scott (former top 100 WTA player)

 Once you have the above two attributes, you then need to focus your attention on the mental side of the game.
-Following my career and after coaching Lleyton Hewitt for two years, I came to realise I was undoubtedly my own worst enemy as a player.
+Following my career and after coaching Lleyton Hewitt for two years, I came to realize I was undoubtedly my own worst enemy as a player.
 I was constantly projecting my thoughts into the future or into the past, this caused an enormous amount of tension to spill into my game.
 This inevitably disabled my body and blocked what I was trying to accomplish – in essence, I was “trying too hard”.
 Once came the realization that I was my own worst enemy, I asked the question what can I do about this?
 Then through a combination of yoga teachings, spiritual teaching, and my own experience I have now blended what I consider to be the ideal recipe for unlocking one true potential.”

 Nathan Healey (former ATP top 60 player and ATP Coach)

 Check out our newly launched Home Tennis Workout below.
 No Gym and Minimal Space Required.
 Stay fit during these times.